hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-1-first-elisp-programme.rst

 The command ``Control-j`` in Emacs is applied at the point where the cursor is - it evaluates all the eLisp in the window up to that point and prints the output.

-Lets look at executing the same expression in a different way.
+Let's look at executing the same expression in a different way.
 Delete the expression in the \*scratch\* buffer and type in a new one.

 :You Type: ``(+ 1.0 2.0)``